jpendlum/crush/ml605/README_INSTALL.txt

                                XIo_Out32(0x10000044,0x000400BB);
                                XIo_Out32(0x10000044,0x000500CC);
       You are editing the IP header that the ML605 uses to send UDP packets.
-   k.
+   m.
 Compile the project via Project->Build All.
-   l.
+   n.
 Make sure you are connected via JTAG to the ML605.
 You can program it via "Xilinx Tools"->"Program FPGA".
       Select the Bitstream: \crush\ml605_baseline\ml605\ise\top.bit
       Select the BMM File: \crush\ml605_baseline\ml605\ise\edkBmmFile_bd.bmm
       Select the ELF file you compiled (the name on your C project) instead of "bootloop".